SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

-The "alarmsWithChildren" and "eventsWithChildren" **apis** values allow subscriptions with managed object **context** to filter in, respectively, alarms or events for all recursively descendant child managed objects of the **source.id** managed object in addition to inclusion of those from the **source.id** managed object itself.
+The "alarmsWithChildren" and "eventsWithChildren" **apis** values allow subscriptions with managed object **context** to filter in, respectively, alarms or events for all recursively descendant child managed objects of the **source.id** managed object in addition to those from the **source.id** managed object itself.

 The **typeFilter** string field is matched against the original message's **type** field.
 It can be a single value, or a limited (supporting only `or`) [OData](https://en.wikipedia.org/wiki/Open_Data_Protocol) expression.